The Studio at the Chesapeake Shakespeare Company and Vet Arts Connect

 On Sunday, June 11, at 7pm, they will share not only the works of playwrights they’ve studied these last 10 weeks, but also expressions of their own experiences.
 We are honored to present “The Sharing,” the culmination of our first Acting Ensemble Workshop for Veterans.
 Please join us for this moving, personal encounter with men and women who have served our nation.

 The Olive Branch and Laurel Crown workshop is a pilot project and collaboration of Chesapeake Shakespeare Company and Vet Arts Connect, a program of the Institute for Integrative Health.
-Together, we are exploring ways to use the performing arts as a positive force of personal expression and well-being.
+Together, we are exploring ways to use the performing arts as a positive force of personal expression and to impact their overall health and well-being.
 Support our veterans!

 CSC Teaching Artists: Alex Hewett and Ron Heneghan.